Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/overview.rst

 The only way of interacting with contract state from outside is through the interface that the smart contract provides.
 This interface consists of entypoints.

-Another important difference is that transferring CCD to a non-existing account in Concordium will fail.
+Another important difference is that transferring CCD to a non-existing account on Concordium will fail.

 .. _solana-programs: